hraverkar/Coding_Problem/README.md

 * constructor: private (note that if no constructor is explicitly defined, a public default constructor will be automatically defined)
 * delegate: internal
 * interface: internal
-* explicitly implemented interface member: public!
+* explicitly implemented interface member: public

 Properties of Addition of Natural Numbers: